-Quick Almond Biscuits – Carb Count Free
+Quick Ground Almond Biscuits – Carb & Gluten Free

 Are you craving a biscuit but don’t want to have to work out the carb count?
-Then these quick almond biscuits are just what you have been looking for.
+Then these quick ground almond biscuits are just what you have been looking for.
 Easy to make, gluten and refined sugar-free, these soft cookie like biscuits are the ultimate in diabetic carb count free snacks!

 quick almond biscuits on a cooling tray